Jean Astruc: Life and career

-The son of a Protestant minister who had converted to Catholicism, but who returned to Protestantism before his death.
-Astruc was educated at Montpellier, one of the great schools of medicine in early modern Europe.
-His dissertation and first publication, submitted when he was only 19, is on decomposition, and contains many references to recent research on the lungs by Thomas Willis and Robert Boyle.
-After teaching medicine at Montpellier he became a member of the medical faculty at the University of Paris.
+The son of a Protestant minister who had converted to Catholicism but returned to Protestantism before his death, Astruc was educated at Montpellier, one of the great schools of medicine in early modern Europe.
+His dissertation and first publication, submitted when he was only 19, was on decomposition, and contained many references to recent research on the lungs by Thomas Willis and Robert Boyle.
+After teaching medicine at Montpellier, he became a member of the medical faculty at the University of Paris.
 His numerous medical writings, or materials for the history of medical education at Montpellier, are now forgotten, but the work published by him anonymously in 1753 has secured for him a permanent reputation.
 This book, brought out anonymously in 1753, was entitled Conjectures sur les memoires originaux dont il paroit que Moyse s'est servi pour composer le livre de la Genese.
 Avec des remarques qui appuient ou qui éclaircissent ces conjectures ("Conjectures on the original documents that Moses appears to have used in composing the Book of Genesis.
 With remarks that support or throw light upon these conjectures").
 The title cautiously gives the place of publication as Brussels, safely beyond the reach of French authorities.

 The safeguard was required since Astruc's Languedoc homeland was in the frame of the Counter-Reformation, and the Protestant "Camisards" being deported or sent to the galleys was still a very recent memory.
 In Astruc's own times the writers of the Encyclopédie were working under great pressure and in secret, the Catholic Church not offering a tolerant atmosphere for biblical criticism.